• Newport is the largest city of the Central Oregon Coast

 2030 SE Marine Science Dr, Newport, OR 97365

 Otter Rock & Devil’s Punchbowl

-Otter Rock and Devil’s Punchbowl are natural features located between Depoe Bay and Newport which can be accessed by Otter Crest Scenic Loop Drive.
-Stop at a viewpoint in Devils Punchbowl State Natural Area.
-You will find out a punch bowl, a rounded hollow sandstone formation created by the collapse of the roofs over two sea caves.
+Otter Rock and Devil’s Punchbowl are nature's creations located between Depoe Bay and Newport which can be accessed by Otter Crest Scenic Loop Drive.
+Stop at a viewpoint in Devil's Punchbowl State Natural Area.
+You will see a punch bowl, a rounded hollow sandstone formation created by the collapse of the roofs over two sea caves.

-The Devils Punchbowl park has some of Newport’s famous tide pools just up the 101 where your family can play as you take marvelous photos.
+The beach at Devil's Punchbowl has some of Newport’s famous tide pools.
 The area has plenty of bright sea stars, anemones, and scuttling crabs to hold you in awe.

 Entertainment and Events

-From seafood to steak and Chinese, this city has an abundance of some of the best dishes around.
-Whether you are in search of simplistic food such as a traditional fish and chips meal, or something rather extravagant, there are many dining entities to choose from.
-For all with a sweet tooth, indulge in some of the best pastries and cakes in cute and comfy cafes in the area.
+From seafood to steak and Chinese food, this city has an abundance of some of the best dishes around.
+Whether you are in search of simplistic food such as a traditional fish and chips meal, or something rather extravagant, there are many dining venues to choose from.
+For people with a sweet tooth, indulge in some of the best pastries and cakes in comfy cafes in the area.

 Newport Seafood and Wine Festival takes place at the end of February.